llvm/llvm-blog-www/content/posts/2024-12-04-improve-clang-doc.md

 ## Project Background

 Clang-Doc is a documentation generator developed on top of libtooling, as an alternative to Doxygen.
-Development started in 2018, and continued through 2019, however it has since stalled.
+Development started in 2018 and continued through 2019, however, it has since stalled.
 Currently, the tool can generate HTML, YAML, and markdown but the generated output has usability issues.
-This GSOC project was aimed to address the pain points regarding the output of the HTML, by adding support for various C++ constructs and reworking the css of the HTML output to be more user friendly.
+This GSOC project aimed to address the pain points regarding the output of the HTML, by adding support for various C++ constructs and reworking the CSS of the HTML output to be more user-friendly.

 ## Work Done

 The original scope of the project was to improve the output of Clang-Doc's generation.
 However during testing the tool was significantly slower than expected which made developing features for the tool impossible.
 Each compilation of the LLVM codebase was taking upwards of 10 hours on my local machine.
-Additionally the tool utilized a lot of memory and was prone to crashing with an out of memory error.
+Additionally, the tool utilized a lot of memory and was prone to crashing with an out-of-memory error.
 Similar tools such as Doxygen and Hdoc ran in comparatively less time for the same codebase.
-This pointed to a significant bottleneck within Clang-Doc’s codepath when generating large scale software projects.
+This pointed to a significant bottleneck within Clang-Doc’s code path when generating large-scale software projects.
 Due to this the project scope quickly changed to improving the runtime of Clang-Doc so that it could run much faster.
-It was only during the latter half of the project did the scope change back to improving Clang-Doc’s generation.
+It was only during the latter half of the project did the scope changed back to improving Clang-Doc’s generation.

 ### Added More Test Cases to Clang-Doc test suite

 Clang-Doc previously had tests which did not test the full scope of the the HTML or Markdown output.
 I added more end-to-end tests to make sure that in the process of optimizing documentation generation we were not degrading the quality or functionality of the tool.

-In summary, I added four comprehensive tests which covered all features that we were not testing such as testing the generation for Enums, Namespace and Records for HTML and Markdown.
+In summary, I added four comprehensive tests that covered all features that we were not testing such as testing the generation for Enums, Namespace, and Records for HTML and Markdown.

 ### Improve Clang-Doc’s performance by 1.58 times

 Internally, the way Clang-Doc works is by leveraging libtooling's ASTVisitor class to parse the source level declarations in each TU and serializing it into an internal format which gets deserialized later when we output the final format.

-Many experiments were conducted in order to identified the source of the bottleneck, initially I leverage windows prolifer however that was not fined grained enough to identified the true source of the
+Many experiments were conducted to identified the source of the bottleneck.
+First I tried benchmarking the code with many different codebases such JSON, and fmtlib to identify certain code patterns that slowed the code path down.
+This didn't really work since the bottlenecking only showed up for large codebases like LLVM.
+Next I leverage Windows prolifer (since I was coding on windows) however the visualizations was not helpful and the my system was not capable of profiling the 10 hour runtime required to compile LLVM documenation.

-Eventually, we were able to identify a major bottleneck in Clang-Doc's performance to doing redundant work when it was processing each declaration.
+Eventually, we were able to identify a major bottleneck in Clang-Doc's by leveraging the TimeProfiler code to identify where the performance bottleneck was.
+Clang-Doc was performing redundant work when it was processing each declaration.
 We settled on a caching/memoization strategy to minimize the redundant work.

-For example if we had a the following project:
+For example, if we had the following project:

 ```cpp
 //File: Base.cpp